Geecgo3/Lua-Ware/README.md

 # Lua-Ware

-Why are you here skid
-this is a paid software
+Why are you at this point skid this is a paid software